sheltermanager/asm3/doc/manual/paymentprocessors.rst

 * Flag the existing license as renewed
 * Create a new license of the same type as the renewed license.
-* The issue date of the new license will be set to expiry date + 1 day of the old license.
+* The issue date of the new license will be set to expiry date of the old license.
 * The expiry date will be set to the issue date + the reschedule period for the license type.
 * The fee will be set to the amount the person just paid (cost from the licence type)